wzw34w/VLN-History-Aware-CrossModal-Feature-Fusion/README.md

 fusion VLN with history-aware information, which leverages the agent’s past experiences to make more informed navigation decisions.
 Regretful model and self-monitoring model are added, advantage actor critic(A2C) reinforcement learning algorithm is used to improve navigation success rate, reduce action redundancy, and shorten navigation paths.
-Then the data augmentation method based on Speaker is introduced to improve the generalization of the model.
+Then the data augmentation method based on Speaker is introduced to improve the generalization of the model.
 We evaluate the proposed algorithm on the Room-to-Room (R2R) and Room-for-Room (R4R), and the experimental results show thatit outperforms existing models by comparing the state-of-art methods.